librescoot/update-service/README.md

 ### Redis Commands

 The update service listens for commands on the `scooter:update` list.
-Commands can be sent using Redis LPUSH:
+Commands can be sent using Redis LPUSH.

 **Available Commands:**

+#### Standard Commands
 - `check-now` - Immediately trigger an update check, bypassing the configured check interval

+#### Custom Update Sources
+- `update-from-file:/path/to/file.mender` - Update from a local Mender file
+- `update-from-file:/path/to/file.mender:sha256:checksum` - Update from local file with checksum verification
+- `update-from-url:https://example.com/file.mender` - Update from a remote URL
+- `update-from-url:https://example.com/file.mender:sha256:checksum` - Update from URL with checksum verification

 **Examples:**
 ```bash